germal/OpenCVB/README.md

 The last step is to open the OpenCVB.sln file and build OpenCVB.

+Post build steps (optional):

 -   If you are using the StereoLabs ZED 2 camera (released Q1 2020), install the StereoLabs SDK from <https://www.stereolabs.com/>

+-   Edit the “Cameras/CameraDefines.hpp” file to uncomment the necessary
+    \#define for StereoLabs Zed 2 support to build.

 **Trouble-Shooting New Install**

 Some typical problems with new installations:

 -   Link problems: check the “OpenCV_Version” environmental variable for OpenCV version.
 It may need to reflect a newer version of OpenCV.
-For OpenCV 4.2, the environmental variable is OpenCV_Version = 420.
+For OpenCV 4.3, the environmental variable is OpenCV_Version = 430.
 Make sure that OpenCV Debug and Release versions were built successfully.

 -   Camera Failure: check the camera installation by testing camera with